 Abstract.
-The article presents a new approach to automatic generation of help in software.
+The article presents a new method to automatic generation of help in software.
 Help generation is realized in the framework of the tool for development and automatic generation of user interfaces based on ontologies.
-The principal features of the approach are: support for context-sensitive help, automatic generation of help using an interface project and an expandable system of help generation.
+The principal features of the approach are: support for context-sensitive help, automatic generation of help using a task project and an expandable system of help generation.

-Keywords: Ontology, interface project, user interface development
+Keywords: Ontology, task model, context-sensitive help, user interface development